 The mattress also has five layers of differentiated support to relieve pressure on the joints, along with a layer of cooling gel foam.

-According to the website, the coils in this mattress transfer heat away from the body 28% more efficiently than standard memory foam mattresses.
-This could make it a good option for people who get too hot during the night.
+According to the product website, the coils in this mattress transfer heat away from the body 28% more efficiently than standard memory foam mattresses.
+This could make it a good option for people who get hot during the night.